 If you are late complying or think you might be, you should tell us about it straight away.

 You should aim to put all staff back in the position they would have been in if you had complied on time.

-For example, if you didn’t put a member of staff into a pension scheme on your staging date when you should’ve done, you will need to:
+For example, if you didn’t put a member of staff into a pension scheme when you should’ve done, you will need to:

 We have a range of powers for use in our non-compliance investigations.